Certification of stellar ranks of quantum states of light with a pair of click detectors: Witnesses based on and

 \section{Witnesses based on $R_1$ and $ R_2$}

-In this section we consider more general class of stellar rank witnesses based on the pair of probabilities of $R_1$ and $R_2$ where $R_2$ denotes the probability that both detectors D$_1$ and D$_2$ click simultaneously \cite{Jezek2011,Straka2018,Lachman2019,Checchinato2024}.
+In this section we consider more general class of stellar rank witnesses based on the pair of probabilities of $R_1$ and $R_2$, where $R_2$ denotes the probability that both detectors D$_1$ and D$_2$ click simultaneously \cite{Jezek2011,Straka2018,Lachman2019,Checchinato2024}.
 We shall first consider balanced detection scheme with $T=\frac{1}{2}$.
 The probability $R_2(n)$ for input Fock state $n$ is then given by

-Here we made use of the identity $R_2=1-2R_1-R_0$ valid for balanced two-detector scheme, and $R_0(n)=(1-\eta)^n$ is the probability that none of the detectors click.
-The POVM element $\hat{\Pi}_2$ associated with this detector outcome reads
+Here we made use of the identity $R_2=1-2R_1-R_0$ valid for balanced two-detector scheme, and $R_0(n)=(1-\eta)^n$ is the probability that none of the detectors click \tcr{for input Fock state $|n\rangle$}.
+The POVM element $\hat{R}_2$ associated with this detector outcome reads as

-Note that $\hat{\Pi}_2 $ can be expressed as a linear combination of identity operator and density matrices of two thermal states.
+Note that $\hat{R}_2 $ can be expressed as a linear combination of identity operator and density matrices of two thermal states.

-Following the long-established approach of Refs. \cite{Filip2011,Jezek2011,Lachman2019,Straka2018}, we can consider witnesses formed by linear combinations of $\hat{\Pi}_1$ and $\hat{\Pi}_2$,
+Following the long-established approach of Refs. \cite{Filip2011,Jezek2011,Lachman2019,Straka2018}, we can consider witnesses formed by linear combinations of $\hat{R}_1$ and $\hat{R}_2$,

 Explicitly, we get

 Here $\hat{I}$ denotes the identity operator, $\bar{n}_1=2/\eta-1$ and $\bar{n}_2=1/\eta-1$.

 The set of probability pairs $[R_2,R_1]$ that are achievable by quantum states with stellar rank at most $m-1$ forms a convex set $\mathcal{S}_{m-1}$ in a two-dimensional space, see Fig.~\ref{figW}.
 Determination of the stellar rank threshold $W_{\lambda,m}$ for the witness $\hat{W}_\lambda$ identifies a line that is tangent to the boundary of this convex set at some point.
 By varying the parameter $\lambda$ we can probe and find the whole boundary of this convex set $\mathcal{S}_{m-1}$.